SerenaTetart/Object_Detection/README.md

 But if you want to train locally you need to install manually Tensorflow Object Detection, you'll find a good tutorial on this <a href=https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html>link</a>

+For the inference you only need Tensorflow and the file saved_model.pb.

 ## Project 1 - Object Detection using EfficientDet

 ### Training the model: